-But you as an investor can start as low as Rs 100 as investment in stock market and enjoy the wealth creation over the long run.
+But you as an investor can start as low as Rs 100 as an investment in the stock market and enjoy wealth creation over the long run.

 Here is what you should keep in mind to invest in the stock market with little money.

 There are three aspects that you need to focus on –